pyrotato/cse15l-lab-reports/wk1-remote-access.md

 To install VSCode, go to [this site](https://code.visualstudio.com/) and download the right version depending on your operating system.
 Once the file is done downloading, run it (either by clicking on it in File Explorer/your File Explorer equivalent or using the bottom bar that pops up in your browser) and accept any agreements that the installer brings up.
 Click next until VSCode starts to install, though when you reach the "Select Destination Location" step, make sure that it's installing into the right directory that you want it to be at.

 > NOTE: You may eventually reach a step where the installation wizard asks if you want to Add "Open with Code" action to Windows Explorer file context menu/Windows Explorer directory context menu.
 CHECK THAT OPTION.
-It will let you open projects from your file system.
+It will let you open projects by right clicking on the files in your system.

 Once it's finished installing, add any other extensions you may want for your purpose.
 Extensions and themes can be found in the sidebar under the magnifying glass icon.
 Personally, I didn't complete these steps because I already had VSCode installed with all the necessary extensions that I wanted.